rundis/gradle-buster-plugin/README.md

     * Test output in junit format can be found in $project/build/busterTest-results/bustertest.xml
 * stopPhantom: Stops the capture phantom browser (might be a good idea sometimes to ensure reproducable tests)
 * stopBusterServer : Stops the buster server.
 (Depends on stopPhantom)
+* busterAutoTest : Run buster testing in continuous mode (depends on capturePhantom task).
+Any changes/adds/deletes to files matching glob patterns in the buster.js configuration file will automatically trigger a buster test run.

 All tasks have sanitychecks of whether they need to execute or not.
 The only exception currently is busterTest which would benefit from incremental support.